seansullivan44/Wealthsimple-Trade-Python/README.rst

 .. end-badges

-Python wrapper for the Wealthsimple Trade API
+A convenient Python wrapper for the Wealthsimple Trade API.
+Note that this wrapper is Unofficial and is not in any way affiliated with Wealthsimple.
+Please use at your own risk.

-* Free software: MIT license

 Installation
 ============